GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Supakelyfai.md

 **Tumbling Defense**: So long as it is not prone or immobile, it gains a 1d4 bonus to defense against attacks made from a range greater than 5 yards it is aware of.

 **Ray Strike**: It *may fire a ray of energy as a ranged attack within 10 yards.
 The damage type depends on the invoker's dominion*.
+It must complete a full rest before doing so again.

 **Dominion Benefits**: The supakelyfai gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
 It may become ethereal up to a number of phases equal to the invoker's conjury.
 It must rest before doing so again.
 The ray attack is ki.